recsyspolimi/recsys-challenge-2025-synerise/README.md

 ## Challenge Description
 This [challenge](https://recsys.synerise.com/), organized by [Synerise](https://www.synerise.com/), promotes a unified approach to behavior modeling by introducing **Universal Behavioral Profiles**, compact user representations derived from diverse interaction data, such as product purchases, cart activity, page views, and search queries.
 These profiles are designed to generalize across a wide range of predictive tasks common in modern enterprises, including churn prediction, product propensity, and more.

-In this competition, participants are tasked with generating an embedding which summarizes user behaviour from the provided event data.
+In this competition, participants are tasked with generating an embedding that summarizes user behaviour from the provided event data.
 These representations will serve as inputs to a simple, fixed neural network, which is trained and evaluated on several tasks:

 * **Open Tasks** (disclosed during the competition):